tgfrerer/island/README.md

 ## Main Features:

+* **Vulkan backend**: Island has a Vulkan rendering backend, which, on Linux, allows access to new and experimental GPU features soon after they are released.
+The renderer takes care of most of the bureaucracy which comes with modern APIs: Vulkan resources are automatically synchronised, and only allocated on demand.
+Most resource properties are *inferred* automatically based on the context of how the resource is being used.
+Pipelines are compiled and recompiled when needed.
+When compiled in Debug mode, Vulkan validation layers are loaded by default.

 * **Hot-reloading**: An Island project is made from isolated c/cpp modules, each of which can be tweaked, re-compiled at runtime, and automatically hot-reloaded.
 The same applies to GLSL shader source